Fauzia-khan/Analysing-the-Sensitivity-of-the-SSTSS-Process/README.md

 1. **SSTSS Process Flowchart**  - shows the detailed flowchart for the SSTSS Process. </br>

-2.**SSTSS process Application Results using ODD1**  - shows the  detailed results of every step of the SSTSS process using ODD1. </br>
+2. **SSTSS process Application Results using ODD1**  - shows the  detailed results of every step of the SSTSS process using ODD1. </br>

 3. **SSTSS process Application Results using ODD2**  -  shows the  detailed results of every step of the SSTSS process using ODD2. </br>